singlestore-labs/singlestoredb-dev-image/README.md

 ## How to access the Data API?

 In addition to supporting the MySQL protocol, SingleStore also has a JSON over HTTP protocol called the [Data API][data-api] which you can access at port 9000 in the container.
-Assuming you have forwarded port 9000 to your local machine, the following curl command demonstrates how you can use the Data API:
+Assuming that you have forwarded port 9000 to your local machine, the following `curl` command demonstrates how you can use the Data API:

 ```bash
 ~ ➜ curl -s -XPOST -H "content-type: application/json" -d '{ "sql": "select 1" }' root:YOUR_ROOT_PASSWORD@localhost:9000/api/v1/query/rows